bing0o/Python-Scripts/README.md

 &nbsp;&nbsp;:small_orange_diamond: [ssh_crack.py](ssh_crack.py): script for ssh bruteforce attack. </br>
 &nbsp;&nbsp;:small_orange_diamond: [subchecker.py](subchecker.py): Useful tools especially for penetration testers and bug hunters to check for subdomains (or list of domains generally) from a file, and get the up domains from it </br>
 &nbsp;&nbsp;:small_orange_diamond: [webtech.py](webtech.py): Web Technologies Detector, useful for developers, penetration testers and bug hunters. </br>
+&nbsp;&nbsp;:small_orange_diamond: [waybackmachine.py](waybackmachine.py): this script uses wayback machine to collect a bunch of URLs and PATHs for a specific domain. </br>

-I hope this collection will be helpfull for you.
+I hope this collection will be useful!.

 *Happy Hacking*